lmavila/lmavila.github.io/README.md

 - [A Hidden Markov Tutorial](https://github.com/lmavila/HMMTutorial)

+### R packges

+- DPP: Inference of Parameters of Normal Distributions from a Mixture of Normals [available on CRAN] (https://CRAN.R-project.org/package=DPP)

 ### iOS apps

 I have developed iOS (iPhone and iPad) as part of teams an individually.